 - Private Events: Weddings, birthday parties, anniversary parties, or other events that are invitation only and not open to the public.

-Requires a Music License
+These forms require a Music License

 - Personal Music: CDs, Tapes, Vinyl Records, DJ’s, Free-Play Jukebox, iPod’s, MP3’s, or other digital music.